dojo/docs/developer/design/builder.rst

 automatically applies each assigned transform.
 Once all assigned transforms have been applied to all discovered resources the program terminates.

 Let's look at a couple of examples.
-Perhaps the simplest transform is to do nothing--don't read the resource, don't write the resource, don't do anything.
+The simplest transform is to do nothing--don't read the resource, don't write the resource, don't do anything.
 Such a "noop" may be applied to version control files, backup files, and other such files that should not be moved to the deployment tree.

 A slightly more interesting example is a resource that is copied from the development tree to the deployment tree.
 Notice that part of such a process causes the build system to "know" that the deployment tree will contain the